Bylaws of the United Motorcoach Association, Inc. (revised January 7, 2018)

 C. Voting Privileges

-- Each active member company shall have one vote for purposes of electing directors and for the purpose of deciding such issues proposed for membership vote by the Board of Directors.
+- Each operator member company shall have one vote for purposes of electing directors and for the purpose of deciding such issues proposed for membership vote by the Board of Directors.

 - Associate members shall have no voting privileges except as defined in Article VI.